technicalmachine/fractal-docs/README.md

 Fractal breaks module subsystems into Components.
 Each Component can define a set of actions which it exposes to other components.
 In this way, bindings can be created automatically and each component is sandboxed into its own language and requirements.

-Please read more about Components [here](https://docs.google.com/document/d/1QyKLxJx8jeOsswFgsxrbwtxuU1_REGMliJOWIkz5GB0/edit#) and please do leave comments.
+Please read more about Components [here](https://docs.google.com/document/d/11nH3xL9dWrPizH0-aAFP4u_Yjz_OziAS_VZFsIyq9Pw/edit#heading=h.is96te7ofry2) and please do leave comments.
+Your feedback is much appreciated!